Bijli Mahadev Trek

 The Indiahikes Manali Campus is about 15km away from Manali, located in a place called Sarsai.
 The campus is nestled amidst dreamy apple orchards near Manali.

 Begin your day with a hearty breakfast at our campus.
-Then, hop into the vehicle and drive towards Kot village, which is about 39 kilometres away.
+Hop into the vehicle and drive towards Kot village, which is about 40 km away.
 The journey will take approximately 1.5 hours.

 As you drive to Kullu, enjoy the breathtaking views of the Beas River flowing vigorously down the valley.
 The road to Kullu is mostly downhill, winding through the mountains with apple trees lining both sides.
 The scenery constantly changes with each turn.